RUL 05.67.853 - College of Veterinary Medicine Reappointment, Promotion and Tenure Standards and Procedures

 7.2 Members will serve three (3) year terms.
 Election of Departmental representatives will be staggered such that both representatives do not join the committee in the same year.
 Election of at-large members will be staggered such that both representatives do not join the committee in the same year.
 Members are eligible for re-election.
 At the first committee meeting each year, the chair will be elected from representatives in the third year of service.
 The election will be arranged by the Dean's Administrative Assistant.

 7.3 Members of the DVF should only participate in one voting process in the College as part of any Reappointment, Promotion or Tenure Process.
 Therefore if a DVF is also a member of the College RPT Committee they are ineligible to participate in the DVF vote.
+Associate Deans and Assistant Deans will participate in the voting process as members of the DVF of their home departments.

 7.4 The responsibilities of this committee are to examine the dossiers of faculty being considered for reappointment, promotion without tenure, and promotion with granting of tenure.
 The faculty member candidate will have prepared a dossier summarizing their activities in teaching, research, service, and (possibly) extension and engagement.
 Dossiers will have been prepared according to NCSU REG05.20.20 - Reappointment, Promotion, and Tenure Dossier Format Requirements.
 The Chair of the CRPTC will assign one primary reviewer and one secondary reviewer for each faculty member candidate assigned by the committee Chair.
 The primary reviewer will prepare a detailed written summary of the teaching, research and service aspects of the dossier.
 The summary will contain a review of the strengths of the faculty member as well as any concerns related to reappointment, promotion and/or tenure.
 The secondary reviewer will also prepare a written assessment of strengths and concerns.
 A discussion of each faculty member being considered will be led by the primary and secondary reviewers.
 After general discussion, each committee member will vote to approve, or oppose reappointment, promotion, and/or tenure.
 Voting will be by closed paper ballot.
 The Chair will prepare a written summary of the discussion for each candidate listing strengths and any concerns.
 The final report will contain the results of the vote for each faculty member being considered.